felipeoriani/rinha-backend-24q1/README.md

 `en-US`: This repository shows the code from my participation in the [Rinha de Backend](https://twitter.com/rinhadebackend) 2024 Q1 organized by [@zanfranceschi](https://twitter.com/zanfranceschi).
 In this edition the topic was concurrency management on banking transactions following some criterias (e.g.: `1.5` cpu and `550Mb` ram for all the infrastructure).
 You can find out more about on [Rinha de Backend repository](https://github.com/zanfranceschi/rinha-de-backend-2024-q1), where in [this link](https://github.com/felipeoriani/rinha-de-backend-2024-q1) you will find my fork.

+**Warning**: _This code was designed speficically for the Rinha de Backend and it is not recommened to be part of any prod/final solution.
+It is just fun!_

 Lessons Learnt:
 - Windows dynamic ports can block the Load Testing after some time;
 - Handle concurrency in Postgres with `pg_advisory_xact_lock` vs `FOR UPDATE`;